↑

 Ingredients

-• 1 cup yellow squash (bite size pieces)
+• 1 cup yellow squash (cut into bite-size pieces)

 • 2 cloves garlic (minced)